-AnimeCon.org’s mission to promote and support nerd fandom can not be accomplished without transparency.
+The mission of my company “AnimeCon.org” is to promote and support nerd fandom, which can not be accomplished without transparency.
 AnimeCon.org is organized and operated by Ryan Kopf.

 I am Ryan Kopf, and in my efforts I have been attacked by unfounded smear campaigns and I am here to provide you with the truth.

 Unfortunately, every few minutes another American is sexually assaulted.
 1 in 3 women in America are victims of sexual assault.
 The prevalence of this violence seeps over into every facet of American life.
 Sexual assault occurs everywhere that humans are present, and sadly that includes Anime Conventions.
 That is why it is our mission, my mission, to create a safe and inclusive environment at our Anime Conventions.
 Educating staff on signs of assault, and providing trauma informed care, is vital to this undertaking.
 Creating a no tolerance policy to protect our guests has become essential to their well-being.
 We aim to coordinate the safest and healthiest anime cons that are available to attend.

 It can be summed up by a good phrase.
 “Cosplay is not consent.”